polyml/polyml/README.md

 * [Windows programming interface](http://www.polyml.org/documentation/Tutorials/WindowsProgramming.html)
 * [Thread library](http://www.polyml.org/documentation/Reference/Threads.html) - provides a
-  simplified version of Posix threads modified for Standard ML and allows Poly/ML to make use of multiple cores (for instance during garbage collection).
+  simplified version of Posix threads modified for Standard ML and allows Poly/ML programs to make use of multiple cores.
+The garbage collector is also parallelised.

 ## Basis